oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

     ![](images/100/Picture100-28.png)

   **Note**: Before we create a new progress state, we want to un-assign some of the conditions that will be used in the new state.
-You can’t add new conditions or removed conditions, however, you can redefine progress states to suit your project’s needs and move conditions from one state to another.
+You can’t add new conditions or remove conditions, however, you can redefine progress states to suit your project’s needs and move conditions from one state to another.
 A large number of conditions are assigned to the Completed state by default.

 - Click on **Progress States** then click **Completed** state.
 In the lower left panel of the window, scroll down the conditions and select all the **RESOLVED conditions**.
 Click ![](images/100/PictureGreater.png) to move them over to Unassigned Conditions panel